FluegelsApps/iot-utilities/docs/app-changelog.md

 - bug reporting feature
     - bugs and crashes can now be reported using the app
     - crashes: using the dialog that appears when the app crashes OR at Settings --> Advanced --> Recent crashes
-    - bugs: using the app: Settings --> Advanced --> Report a bug
+    - bugs: using the app: Main drawer --> Report a bug
 - new Web-Dashboard error page
 - new documentation features
     - support of anchors